-What could be more romantic that enjoying glorious autumn recipes in cozy surroundings, paired with a glass of something spectacular, of course?
-For as the days shorten and the temperature drops, our thoughts turn to hearty, rich dishes like venison and guinea fowl, roast chestnuts and that most decadent of gastronomic indulgences – truffles.
+What could be more romantic than enjoying glorious autumn recipes in cozy surroundings, paired with a glass of something spectacular, of course?
+For as the days shorten and the temperature drops, our thoughts turn to hearty, rich dishes like venison and guinea fowl, roast chestnuts, and that most decadent of gastronomic indulgences – truffles.

 Indeed, nothing excites gastronomes like the truffle season, particularly when the Périgord and white truffles from northern Italy become available.
 Typically harvested from late November until December, the black truffles of Périgord are considered by many to be the Holy Grail of fine dining.
-Named after the Périgord area of the immensely beautiful Dordogne region in south-west France, the truffles vary greatly in size, from 4 cm in diameter to 8cm and can weigh up to 100g.
-Such is their renown that larger specimens can often fetch over 1000 euros per Kilo, although the white truffle of Alba surpasses even that figure, often going for extortionate sums – a Macau Casino owner once paid $330,000 for a 1.5-kilogram white truffle!
+Named after the Périgord area of the gorgeous Dordogne region in south-west France, the truffles vary greatly in size, from 4 cm in diameter to 8cm, and can weigh up to 100g.
+Such is their renown that larger specimens can often fetch over 1000 euros per Kilo.
+However, the white truffle of Alba surpasses even that figure, often going for extortionate sums – a Macau Casino owner once paid $330,000 for a 1.5-kilogram white truffle!

 Risotto with Porcini Mushrooms

-There are few gastronomes who wouldn’t salivate over the thought of risotto topped with exquisite porcini mushrooms, newly arrived from an exciting morning’s foraging trip.
+Few gastronomes wouldn’t salivate over the thought of risotto topped with exquisite porcini mushrooms, newly arrived from an exciting morning’s foraging trip.
 Ordinarily, risotto pairs well with low tannin, fresh and fruity wines such as Dolcetto or Barbera d’Alba.
-But the addition of porcini calls for a more refined approach, mushrooms work well with a variety of top-class reds, including Pomerol, Rioja, Ribera Del Duero, and top Burgundy.
-Our first choice though would be Barolo, surely the prince of Italian reds.
+But the addition of porcini calls for a more refined approach; mushrooms work well with a variety of top-class reds, including Pomerol, Rioja, Ribera Del Duero, and top Burgundy.
+Our first choice, though, would be Barolo, surely the prince of Italian reds.

-But more importantly, truffles provide an unsurpassed method of enhancing the flavor of pasta dishes, risottos and salads, moreover, they pair incredibly well with the red wines of Piedmont.
-In fact, a glass of Barolo or Barbaresco and truffle is arguably the ultimate culinary treat, its sherry, fennel and licorice flavors providing a luxurious counterpart to the pungency of black and white truffles.
+But more importantly, truffles provide an unsurpassed method of enhancing the flavor of pasta dishes, risottos, and salads; moreover, they pair incredibly well with Piedmont’s red wines.
+In fact, a glass of Barolo or Barbaresco and truffle is arguably the ultimate culinary treat, its sherry, fennel, and licorice flavors providing a luxurious counterpart to the pungency of black and white truffles.